 - For women who are in latent labor and are not admitted, a process of shared decision making is recommended.
 Admission during the latent phase of labor may be necessary for a variety of reasons. - A pregnant woman with term premature rupture of membranes (also known as prelabor rupture of membranes) should be assessed, and the woman and her obstetrician-gynecologist or other obstetric care provider should make a plan for expectant management versus admission and induction. - Data suggest that in women with normally progressing labor and no evidence of fetal compromise, routine amniotomy is not necessary. - The widespread use of continuous electronic fetal heart-rate monitoring has not improved outcomes when used for women with low-risk pregnancies. - Multiple nonpharmacologic and pharmacologic techniques can be used to help women cope with labor pain. - Women in spontaneously progressing labor may not require routine continuous infusion of intravenous fluids.
-For most women, no one position needs to be mandated nor proscribed. - Nulliparous women who have an epidural and no indication for expeditious delivery may be offered a period of rest for 1-2 hours before initiating pushing efforts. - Obstetrician-gynecologists and other obstetric care providers should be familiar with and consider using lowinterventional approaches for the intrapartum management of low-risk women in spontaneous labor.
+For most women, no one position needs to be mandated nor proscribed. - Obstetrician-gynecologists and other obstetric care providers should be familiar with and consider using low-interventional approaches for the intrapartum management of low-risk women in spontaneous labor.